About

 You are not alone.

 With presence.
-With care.

-Have you ever heard someone say, “[That person] brings new light into the world,” and paused to consider what that means?
-Light has long symbolized hope, healing, and truth—something that breaks through darkness and reveals what’s real.
-Before electricity, light meant life itself: a tended fire, a lamp, or the first dawn signaling safety and renewal.
+Light has long symbolized hope, healing, and truth—something that breaks through darkness and reveals what was once difficult to see.
+Long before electricity, light meant life itself: a tended fire, a lamp in the night, or the first glow of dawn signaling safety and renewal.

 .jpg)